Philosophical musings on Quanta & Qualia; Materialism & Spiritualism; Science & Religion; Pragmatism & Idealism, etc.

 The existence of “objective” Moral Values is not a physical phenomenon detectable by scientific methods.
 Instead, it is an inference from human history.
 And some recent historians have concluded that there is philosophical evidence for, not only an innate moral sense, but moral progress over time.
 Non-theists Steven Pinker and Michael Shermer have written best-seller books documenting their inference that morality is a real “mental faculty” and a historical fact.

-Unfortunately, that is not always the case.
+5. Causation : Our concept of causation is based on the observation that certain phenomena almost always occur together in a specific order : event A precedes event B, therefore we conclude that A is the cause of B. Unfortunately, that is not always the case.
 So we must keep in mind that some sequential order can be random.
 Correlation does not prove Causation.
 But if the relationship is consistent, we can safely assume the prior event is the cause of the later event, until proven otherwise.
+Modern science can detect exchanges of invisible energy, which is defined as the causal agent of all physical change.
+But we know it only by its effects on matter.